 Segment results are before significant items and normalised growth has been adjusted to remove the impact of the 53rd week in F24.
-1 at any Woolworths Group banner or partner in the last 12 months.

-Customer metrics represent the final month of the quarter.

-Adjusted for the non-comparable timing of New Year's Day and Easter.
-2 3 Registered Everyday Rewards members that have scanned their card
+- 1 Customer metrics represent the final month of the quarter. - 2 Adjusted for the non-comparable timing of New Year's Day and Easter.
+3 Registered Everyday Rewards members that have scanned their card - at any Woolworths Group banner or partner in the last 12 months Woolworths Supermarkets only (Stores and eCom).